 From there you’ll need craft supplies such as floral tape, floral wire, foam, and floral stems (if you’re buying stemless wooden flowers).

 Stephanie from Oh!
 You’re Lovely has created some really helpful DIY tutorials for your wooden flowers, including How to Make a Sola Wood Flower Bouquet, How to Add a Wooden Flower Stem.

 You’ll also want to decide if you want to dye your flowers on your own and save.
 To do this you’ll need a bowl and tap water, along with a place to dry your flowers overnight.
 This DIY tutorial will help walk you through the process.

 While it’s hard to beat the smell and beauty that a fresh arrangement has, these wooden flowers come pretty close.
-Plus, aside from the fact that they’ll save you hundreds of dollars compared to real flowers, you also get to keep them forever.
-You can display them at home or even give your wooden wedding bouquet or centerpieces to your family and friends as a sweet keepsake.
+Plus, aside from the fact that they’ll save you hundreds of dollars compared to real florals, you also get to keep them way past your wedding day.
+You can incorporate them in your interior design home or even give your wooden wedding bouquet or reception centerpieces to your family and friends as a sweet keepsake.

 Wooden flowers are also referred to as Sola flowers.
 This can get a little confusing because there are several brand with “Sola” in the name.
 But it’s actually a term derived from the type of wood that is used to make them, Aeschynomene Aspera.

 In short, yes.
 They are also tolerant to the heat and eco-friendly since they are made from a sustainable source.
 You’ll want to make sure you take proper care of them with regular dusting and by keeping them away from water, but if you do they should last a lifetime.